Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

-Therefore, $B$ is the $\ias$ given by Construction~\ref{con:ias-from-kulikov} for the surfaces $X_0$ glued from $2k$ pairs in the cbec of $(\bP^2,D_1+D_2)$, $\mk$ chains of lengths $\ell_i=LE_i$ of type E1 for odd $i$, $\mk$ chains of lengths $\ell_i=LE_i$ of type E2 for even $i$, $12-\mk$ pairs of almost toric surfaces with a single blowup, and the rest toric pairs.
-The triangulation $\cT$ specifies each pair precisely in its cbec.
+Therefore, $B$ is the $\ias$ given by Construction~\ref{con:ias-from-kulikov} for the surfaces $X_0$ glued from $2k$ pairs in the cbec of $(\bP^2,D_1+D_2)$, $\mk$ chains of lengths $\ell_i=L\cdot E_i$ of type E1 for odd $i$, $\mk$ chains of lengths $\ell_i=L\cdot E_i$ of type E2 for even $i$, $12-\mk$ pairs of almost toric surfaces with a single blowup, and the rest toric pairs.
+The triangulation $\cT$ specifies the combinatorial type of each pair precisely.

 This surface can be read of directly from the Coxeter diagram for the lattice $\oT$ given in Figs.~\ref{fig:coxeter1}, \ref{fig:coxeter2}.
 The most relevant part is the cycle of $2\mk$ white vertices, alternating between double circled and single circled.
 Each \emph{edge} on this cycle corresponds to a $\bP^2$.
 A single circled vertex, with odd $i$ corresponds to a line, and a double circled vertex, with even $i$ corresponds to a conic on $\bP^2$.